yousuftufail/PCA_2/README.md

 Two datasets (Ex.1 grains dataset, 2-D) and (Ex.
 2 fish dataset 6D) are considered.

-In fitst example I have plotted the arrow (principle vector, basis in mathematical term) that indicates the direction of scatter plott.
+In fitst example I have plotted the arrow (principle vector, basis in mathematical sense) that indicates the direction of scatter plott.

 In second example, I have taken fish dataset (6-D) and Make a plot of the variances of the PCA features to find out which dimension is important and which dimenssion can be neglected.
-In this example I have also standarised the data as features have strong variation.
+In this example I have also standarized the data because features have strong variation.
+I have found that 2-dimenssionas are enough to represent this data.
+At the end PCA is fit to the fish data with two components and generate the scattered plot.
+All four species can be seen in this scatter plot.

 # Following python modules are required.